gaofang86/Myparallellife/README.md

         ▼
 Final Synthesis (judge agent, all 4 stories)
 ```

+**Why this is genuinely multi-agent:** the `LifeOrchestrator` makes a single LLM call that returns 4 `tool_use` blocks — one per persona.
+The orchestrator decides which agents to invoke and when; the subagents execute in parallel.
+This is not prompt injection or hardcoded routing.

+**Why it's fast:** all LLM calls use `cache_control: ephemeral` on system prompts (~400 tokens each).
+After the first call per session, system prompts are served from cache — ~85% token savings and lower latency on every subsequent request.

 All LLM calls use **Claude Haiku 4.5** via the Anthropic API.
 Traces logged to **W&B Weave**.